 Oakland County Lawyer for Reckless Driving | Michigan

 Have you been arrested for reckless driving?
 Contact J. Dallo of Dallo Law, P.C. as soon as possible.
 Attorney Dallo has the resources, skills, and dedication needed to fight a serious reckless driving charge.
-Don’t wait another moment to secure your rights and freedom and call Dallo Law, P.C. today for a free consultation.
+Don’t wait another moment to secure your rights and freedom and call Dallo Law, P.C. today for a consultation.

 Dallo Law, P.C. can be reached at (248) 283-7000 and accepts clients throughout the greater Oakland county and Macomb county Michigan area.